-Candidates must have logged mileage on power or sailing yachts:
+Candidates must have logged mileage on power yachts:

 50 days on board at sea as an active crew member.
 For the purpose of this requirement a day is defined as a period of 24 consecutive hours.
 Parts of a day may be included in this total but a day is not invalidated by a candidate leaving the yacht for a few hours during a cruise.
 The term “at sea” is defined as being on a vessel outside of any harbor, natural or artificial, in which a cruising yacht could secure or anchor for a prolonged period of time.